jschlyter/DNS-collector/docs/architecture.md

 The `UNKNOWN` string is used when the RCODE or RDATATYPES are not supported.

-The following Rdatatypes will be decoded, otherwise the `-` value will be used:
+The following Rdatatypes will be decoded; otherwise, the `-` value will be used:

 - A
 - AAAA